Download eBooks & Wiring Diagrams (FREE)

 Connecting solar panels in series vs. parallel.
 What’s the difference?
 And which solar connection type is best for van life?

-We’re glad you asked!
-In this post we discuss the differences between connecting solar panels in series or parallel.
-We’ll also touch on the pros and cons for each type of connection and which connection we ultimately prefer.
+Weโ€™re glad you asked!
+This post discusses the differences between connecting solar panels in series or parallel.
+Weโ€™ll also touch on the pros and cons of each type of connection and which connection we ultimately prefer.

 Physical Wiring Differences

-Every solar panel comes with two attached output cables; one POSITIVE cable and one NEGATIVE cable.
-With these output cables, you can attach multiple solar panels together to create an ‘array’.
-And there are two DIFFERENT ways to connect all these output cables together.
+Every solar panel has two attached output cables: one POSITIVE cable and one NEGATIVE cable.
+You can attach multiple solar panels together with these output cables to create an โ€˜array.โ€™ And there are two DIFFERENT ways to connect all these output cables together.

-One way is to connect your solar panels in ‘series.’
-The other method is to connect your solar panels in ‘parallel’.
+One way is to connect your solar panels in โ€˜series.โ€™ The other method is to connect your solar panels in โ€˜parallel.โ€™ Below, we show you what the physical connection difference looks like.

-Solar Panels In Series
+Solar Panels in Series

 Three solar panels wired in series

 In a series connection, the NEGATIVE output cable of the first panel is connected to the POSITIVE output cable of the second panel.
-Then the NEGATIVE output cable of the second panel is connected to the POSITIVE cable of the third panel.
+Then, the NEGATIVE output cable of the second panel is connected to the POSITIVE cable of the third panel.
 And so on, for however many solar panels you have.

 Finally, the POSITIVE cable of the first panel and the NEGATIVE cable of the last panel are connected to the solar charge controller.

-Solar Panels In Parallel
+Solar Panels in Parallel

 Three solar panels wired in parallel